casdoor/casdoor-website/docs/contributing.md

 git push --force
 ```

-Then the PR has been modified successfully!
-You can check it in Casdoor repository.
+Then, you will have successfully modified the PR!

 ## Code Related

-Some principles:
+Some Principles:

-Readability - Important code should be well-documented.
-Code style should be complied with the existing one.
+- Readability: important code should be well-documented.
+Code style should comply with the existing one.

-### Naming convention
+### Naming Convention

-e.g.,`signupUrl`for var names,`Signup URL`for UI
+For instance, `signupUrl` for variable names, `Signup URL` for UI.

-### How to update i18n data?
+### How to Update i18n Data?

-Please note that we use [Crowdin](https://crowdin.com/project/casdoor-site) as translating platform and i18next as
-translating tool.
-When you add some words using i18next in the `web/` directory, you can run the `i18n/generate_test.go`to auto-generate the `web/src/locales/**/data.json`.
+Please note that we use [Crowdin](https://crowdin.com/project/casdoor-site) as a translating platform and i18next as a translating tool.
+When you add strings using i18next in the `web/` directory, you can run the `i18n/generate_test.go` to auto-generate `web/src/locales/**/data.json`.

 Run `i18n/generate_test.go`: